skydread1/portfolio/src/loicb/server/content/portfolio/portfolio-website.md

 ## Continuous Integration

-The Ci does the following:
+The CI does the following:
-- run the clj tests
+- Run the clj tests
-- run the cljs tests in headless mode
+- Run the cljs tests in headless mode
-- compile the cljs file into the js bundle `main.js` and commit it to the repo.
+- Compile the cljs file into the js bundle `main.js` and commit it to the repo.

 ## Continuous Deployment

-**Opening a pull request (PR)** to merge your changes to master, makes `Netlify` create a preview for you to see how the new version of the website would look like.
+**Opening a pull request (PR)** to merge changes to master makes `Netlify` create a preview of how the new version of the website would look like once deployed.

-**Merging to master** automatically publishes the last version of the website via Netlify.
+**Merging to master** automatically publishes the last version of the website on Netlify.

 ## Hosted with Netlify

-I use **Netlify** for hosting platform because it is easy to setup and the previews of the new website version on GitHub MR is convenient.
+I use **Netlify** for hosting platform because it is easy to setup and the previews of the new website version on GitHub PR are convenient.

 ## Learn More